siddiqua14/Selenium/README.md

 # Vacation Rental Home Page Automation Testing

 ## Description
 This project automates the testing of a vacation rental details page to validate essential elements and functionality.
-Built with **Python**, **Selenium**, and **Pandas**, the automation scripts focus on:

-- Testing SEO-related elements.
-- Validating webpage functionality.
-- Generating comprehensive Excel reports for analysis.
+Built with **Python**, **Selenium** the automated scripts test SEO-related elements, validate the webpage's functionality, and generate comprehensive Excel reports for analysis.

 ### Primary Goals:
 - **Compliance with SEO standards.**